webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

 correspond to red, green, blue, and alpha respectively.

 When the GPU rasterizes the triangle (draws it with pixels), it will call the fragment shader to find out what color to make each pixel.
-In our case we're just returning red.
+In our case, we're just returning red.

 One more thing to note is the `label`.
 Nearly every object you can create with WebGPU can take a `label`.
 Labels are entirely optional but it's considered *best practice* to label everything you make.
-The reason is, when you get an error, most WebGPU implementations will print an error message that includes the labels of the things related to the error.
+The reason is that when you get an error, most WebGPU implementations will print an error message that includes the labels of the things related to the error.

-In a normal app you'd have 100s or 1000s of buffers, textures, shader modules, pipelines, etc...
+In a normal app, you'd have 100s or 1000s of buffers, textures, shader modules, pipelines, etc...
 If you get an error like `"WGSL syntax error in shaderModule at line 10"`, if you have 100 shader modules, which one got the error?
 If you label the module then you'll get an error more like `"WGSL syntax error in